renhai/taurus/README.md

 I use swagger to manange the APIs.
 Please visit http://107.161.17.206:8080/swagger-ui.html.

-Please feel free to try it out.
+Visit http://renhai.us/ to see the website.
+Feel free to try it out.